 In this study, we investigate genetic variation within late-summer run and half-pounder steelhead in the Rogue River.
 We ask if late-summer adults bear early- or late-migration associated alleles or haplotypes, and if half pounders can be genetically classified as early or late migrators.
-Our study also adds to the growing body of research cataloguing haplotype diversity in the greb1l-rock1 region, and examines the extent to which individuals with intermediate migratory phenotypes possess heterozygous genotypes and can serve as a reservoir of early migration associated alleles.
+Our study also adds to the growing body of research cataloguing haplotype diversity in the greb1l-rock1 region and examines the extent to which individuals with intermediate migratory phenotypes possess heterozygous genotypes and can serve as a reservoir of early migration associated alleles.

 Methods